 It is common for children who have this condition to be negatively perceived by other children.
 They can develop a high level of self-consciousness, anxiety and emotional distress, all of which can lead to emotional and mental health disorders.

-Drawing on scientific theories of brain neuroplasticity, Microprism Optics works with the innovative methods of Vivid Vision Virtual Reality to offer vision therapy for strabismus at our South Yarra clinic.
+Drawing on scientific theories of brain neuroplasticity, Microprism Optics works with the innovative methods of Vivid Vision Virtual Reality to offer vision therapy for strabismus at our Docklands clinic.
 It’s essential to begin vision therapy as soon as possible after diagnosis, especially in children.
 When convergent strabismus is left untreated, it can cause lazy eye in the misaligned eye due to that eye becoming weaker out of disuse.

 There are a range of holistic behavioural optometry interventions that can be used to naturally and permanently treat strabismus and convergence insufficiency.
 Some of our patients may be prescribed prism glasses, while others may be advised to practice vision therapy exercises for strabismus.